External key vault naming conventions

 Agent auto-login naming conventions

 For CyberArk, all Agent auto-login credentials are retrieved from the specified safe name and assumed to exist within the Auto-login Credential Safe.
-For AWS Secrets Manager, Azure Key Vault, and HashiCorp Vault, the Agent auto-login credentials must adhere to the required naming conventions detailed on this page.
+For AWS Secrets Manager, Microsoft Azure Key Vault, and HashiCorp Vault, the Agent auto-login credentials must adhere to the required naming conventions detailed on this page.

 If the Control Room performs an auto-login credential retrieval but no credential exists in the Auto-login Credential Safe that matches that user name, then the auto-login will fail.
 For any unattended automations, all robotic or digital worker user IDs must have an auto-login credential configured for each Control Room user within the external key vault.